Fourier & Spectral Perspectives

 FNet

 Lee-Thorp et al. (2022) (Lee-Thorp et al., 2022) proposed FNet, which replaces the self-attention sublayer in Transformers with a simple Fourier transform (unparameterized 2D DFT over the sequence and hidden dimensions).
 FNet achieves 92% of BERT's accuracy on GLUE while training 80% faster on GPUs and 70% faster on TPUs.
-This striking result suggests that much of what attention does can be approximated by fixed spectral mixing operations, connecting Transformer architecture to classical signal processing.
+The caveats matter, though: the remaining 8-point GLUE gap is substantial for tasks where accuracy is the priority, the headline speedups are reported at a sequence length of 512, and the TPU implementation uses a quadratic DFT matrix multiplication below 4,096 tokens rather than the asymptotically faster FFT.
+The result is therefore best read as evidence that fixed spectral mixing can approximate much of what attention does in certain regimes, connecting Transformer architecture to classical signal processing, rather than as a uniform replacement for attention.

 Adaptive Fourier Neural Operators

 Guibas et al. (2022) (Guibas et al., 2022) proposed AFNO (Adaptive Fourier Neural Operator), which uses parameterized Fourier transforms as token mixing operations in Transformers.
 Unlike FNet's fixed FFT, AFNO learns channel-mixing weights in the frequency domain, combining the efficiency of spectral methods with the expressiveness of learned parameters.
 The architecture applies a 2D FFT to the input tokens, applies learned complex-valued weights in the frequency domain (equivalent to a pointwise multiplication that implements global convolution), and applies an inverse FFT to return to the spatial domain.
-AFNO has been applied to weather forecasting (FourCastNet (Pathak et al., 2022) achieves comparable accuracy to the European Centre HRES model at 45,000x speedup), climate modeling, and other scientific computing tasks where the natural frequency-domain structure of the data provides a strong inductive bias.
+AFNO has been applied to weather forecasting, climate modeling, and other scientific computing tasks where the natural frequency-domain structure of the data provides a strong inductive bias.
+FourCastNet (Pathak et al., 2022) reports a 45,000x speedup over the ECMWF Integrated Forecasting System (IFS) on a node-hour compute basis, with accuracy described as comparable to IFS only for large-scale variables at short lead times; it underperforms IFS at longer ranges, so the speedup should be read with that regime qualification rather than as a uniform accuracy match.
+This line of work has since been advanced by data-driven models such as GraphCast (Lam et al., 2023), Pangu-Weather (Bi et al., 2023), and spherical Fourier neural operators (Bonev et al., 2023), which report skill competitive with or exceeding IFS across a broader range of variables and lead times.

 The broader family of Fourier Neural Operators (FNO) (Li et al., 2021) extends this approach to learning solution operators for partial differential equations.
 FNO parameterizes the integral kernel in Fourier space, learning the Green's function of the PDE in a data-driven manner.
 This is a deep connection to classical applied mathematics: the Green's function, which maps boundary conditions and forcing functions to solutions, is traditionally computed analytically (when possible) or numerically.
 FNO learns it from data, inheriting the spectral efficiency of Fourier methods (smooth kernels have sparse Fourier representations) while avoiding the need for analytical derivations.
 FNO achieves 1000x speedup over traditional numerical solvers for Navier-Stokes equations at a resolution of 256x256.